raweru/modelling-airbnbs-property-listing-dataset-/README.md

 ## Milestone 7: Reuse the framework for another use-case with the Airbnb data

 For our final endeavor, we repurposed our classification shallow algorithms and adapted our neural network for a classification problem.
 In this task, we aimed to predict the number of bedrooms ('bedrooms' column) as our label.

+All models and functions here were created inside neural_net_class.py file and models with their hyperparameters and metrics saved in models/neural_networks/classification/ folder.

 ### Shallow Algorithm Reuse